 • complicated course of multiple pregnancy, triplets;

-Honored Scientist, Professor Evgeny Alekseevich CHERNUKHA answers.
+Answered by Honored Scientist, Professor Evgeniy Alekseevich CHERNUKHA.

-Indications for cesarean section
+Indications for caesarean section

 • With an anatomically narrow pelvis and tumors of its bones;

-Cesarean section time
+Cesarean section operation time

-How long does a cesarean section take?
+How long does a caesarean section take?

 Most often about half an hour.
 If the operation is repeated, it will take longer.